dpjudas/UT99VulkanDrv/README.md

 Add the following section to the file:

 	[D3D11Drv.D3D11RenderDevice]
-	UsePrecache=False
+	LODBias=-0.500000
+	GammaOffsetBlue=0.000000
+	GammaOffsetGreen=0.000000
+	GammaOffsetRed=0.000000
+	GammaOffset=0.000000
+	GammaMode=D3D9
 	UseVSync=True
-	Multisample=4
-	DetailTextures=True
-	DescFlags=0
-	Description=
-	HighDetailActors=True
-	Coronas=True
-	ShinySurfaces=True
-	VolumetricLighting=True
-	LODBias=-0.5
-	ActorXBlending=False
-	OneXBlending=False
+	LightMode=Normal
+	OccludeLines=True
+	Hdr=False
+	AntialiasMode=MSAA_4x
+	Saturation=255
+	Contrast=128
+	LinearBrightness=128

 ## Description of D3D11Drv specific settings

+- LightMode:
+  - Normal: The default rendering of the Direct3D render devices that shipped with the game
-- OneXBlending halves the lightmap light contribution.
-This makes actors appear brighter at the cost losing overbright lightmaps.
+  - OneXBlending: Halve the brightness of the light maps (all map surfaces are half as bright).
+This effectively makes the actors brighter relative to actors
-- ActorXBlending is an alternative to OneXBlending.
-Here it increases the brightness of actors instead to better match the lightmaps.
+  - BrighterActors: This doubles the brightness of the actors instead of making the light maps dimmer
+- GammaOffset, GammaOffsetRed, GammaOffsetGreen, GammaOfsetBlue: Add additional gamma to all pixels.
+GammaOffset for all color channels, the others for specific ones
+- GammaMode:
+  - D3D9: Use the gamma calculations from the other Direct3D render devices
+  - XOpenGL: Use the gamma calculations from the XOpenGL render device
+- Hdr: Overbright pixels will use the high dynamic range of the monitor.
+Note: this will only work if HDR is enabled in the Windows display settings and if you have a HDR capable monitor
+- AntialiasMode:
+  - Off: No anti alias applied
+  - MSAA_2x: 2x multisampling
+  - MSAA_4x: 4x multisampling
+- Saturation: Saturation color control.
+255 is the default.
+128 is black and white.
+Zero inversely saturates the colors.
+- Contrast: Contrast color control.
+128 is the default.
+- LinearBrightness: True brightness control (UT's brightness control is actually gamma control).
+128 is the default.
+- OccludeLines: If true, lines are occluded by geometry in the Unreal editor.
-- LODBias Adjusts the level-of-detail bias for textures.
+- LODBias: Adjusts the level-of-detail bias for textures.
 A number greater than zero will bias it towards using lower detail mipmaps.
-A negative number will bias it towards using higher level mipmaps.
+A negative number will bias it towards using higher level mipmaps

-## Brightness controls console commands:

-	d3d_contrast <number> - defaults to 1.0
-	d3d_saturation <number> - defaults to 1.0
-	d3d_brightness <number> - defaults to 0.0
-	d3d_grayformula <number> - defaults to 1, can be 0, 1 or 2

 ## License